 Aphra Shemza is a new media artist exploring the impact and legacy of technology in our world.
 As an artist and activist, her work sparks conversation and seeks to find solutions for sustainable creative practice.
 Shemza works predominantly with abstraction, interactivity and light.
 She uses traditional sculpting techniques, working with wood and plastic, combining them with the latest technology to create her work.

 Solutions for a Sustainable Art Practice was created in response to the Art Council’s Developing Your Creative Practice Grant.
-Her bespoke artist development program will run for three months, allowing her the opportunity to pursue a focused investigation into finding practical, sustainable alternatives to the materials she uses to make her work.
+Her bespoke artist development program ran for three months, allowing her the opportunity to pursue a focused investigation into finding practical, sustainable alternatives to the materials she uses to make her work.

-Shemza will also have dedicated research time under the mentorship of Levin Haegele, artist and mentor, and will meet with leading experts and industry leaders in the fields of the sustainable arts, new media art conservation and renewable energy.
-In April, in collaboration with FLUX Events, she will host an artist talk and panel discussion entitled Radical Ecology: Sustainable Media Art with key artists in the field.
+Shemza also had dedicated research time under the mentorship of Levin Haegele, artist and mentor, and met with leading experts and industry leaders in the fields of the sustainable arts & new media art conservation such as Ian Garrett (Centre for Sustainable Practice in the Arts), Patricia Falcoa (Tate, Time-based media conservator) & Daniella Siembieda (Managing Director, Leonardo).